Goalsum/TataruBook/docs/commands.md

 To see what checks are included for data consistency constraints, see the description in [tables and views]({{ site.baseurl }}/tables_and_views.html).

-Since data consistency has an impact on the correctness of many reports, TataruBook automatically runs a data consistency check and reports the results after performing any operation that modifies a db file.
+Since data consistency has an impact on the correctness of many reports, TataruBook automatically runs a data consistency check and reports the results after performing any operation that modifies a DB file.
 {: .notice}

 ## export